 Who’s ready for a fabulous & easy chandelier makeover with spray paint?
-Our outdated metal chandelier looks amazing now & it only cost us a few dollars to transform.
-Sharing all my tips & tricks for how to spray paint a chandelier in less than 1 hour!
+Our outdated metal brass chandelier looks amazing now & it only cost us a few dollars to transform.
+Sharing all my tips & tricks for how to spray paint a chandelier in less than 1 hour including before and after pics!

-An Easy Chandelier Makeover with Spray Paint in less than 1 Hour
+An Easy DIY Chandelier Makeover with Spray Paint in less than 1 Hour

 *this post contains affiliate links for more info click here*

-Before we even moved into our old farmhouse I knew I wanted to change the dining room chandelier.
+Before we even moved into our old farmhouse I knew I wanted to change the ugly brass candle dining room chandelier.

 I was worried that the walls and the chandelier would be too similar and I would regret painting it.